lafkpages/carl/README.md

 ## Plugins

 The bot is designed to be easily extendable with plugins.
 You can enable or disable plugins in the `config.json` file.
-WhatsApp PA comes with a few built-in plugins, such as:
+Carl comes with a few built-in plugins, such as:

 - `admin-utils`: A collection of utilities to ease administration of the bot.
 - `config`: An admin-only plugin to view and update the bot's configuration.